MILVLG/openvqa/GETTING_STARTED.md

 6. ```--RESUME=True``` to start training with saved checkpoint parameters.
 In this stage, you should assign the checkpoint version```--CKPT_V=str``` and the resumed epoch number ```CKPT_E=int```.

 7. ```--MAX_EPOCH=int``` to stop training at a specified epoch number.

-8. ```--PRELOAD=True``` to pre-load all the image features into memory during the initialization stage (Warning: needs extra 25~30GB memory and 30min loading time from an HDD drive).

 ####  Multi-GPU Training and Gradient Accumulation